gyzcode/inference-tutorials-generic/car_detection_tutorial/Readme.md

 # Car Detection Tutorial

-**Note**: This tutorial has been written using OpenVINO™ toolkit version 2018 R5.0 and is for use with this version only.
+**Note**: This tutorial has been written using Intel® Distribution of OpenVINO™ toolkit version 2018 R5.0 and is for use with this version only.
 Using this tutorial with any other version may not be correct.

 # Table of Contents